10 Sep Final Results for the Year Ended 31 December 2019

 Impairment of financial assets

-A forward looking expected credit loss (ECL) review is required for: debt instruments measured at amortised costs are held at fair value through other comprehensive income: loan commitments and financial guarantees not measured at fair value through profit or loss; lease receivables and trade receivables that give rise to an unconditional right to consideration.
+A forward looking expected credit loss (ECL) review is required for: debt instruments measured at amortised costs.
+Other financial assets are held at fair value through other comprehensive income: loan commitments and financial guarantees not measured at fair value through profit or loss; lease receivables and trade receivables that give rise to an unconditional right to consideration.

 Cash and cash equivalents comprise cash in hand and at bank and other short-term deposits.
 They are stated at carrying value which is deemed to be fair value.